18F/digital-team-playbook/pages/agile-kickoff-meeting.md

 ###Sample Agenda
 Welcome
--Agenda/House Rules
+- Agenda/House Rules
--General Intros/Team
+- General Intros/Team

 Stakeholder Inquiry
--Who decides
+- Who decides
--Who has knowledge
+- Who has knowledge
--Who is dependent on this
+- Who is dependent on this
--“Who is the family?”
+- “Who is the family?”

 Goals/Non-goals
--“Why are we here”// the problem space
+- “Why are we here”// the problem space
--“Elevator Pitch” / Slogan
+- “Elevator Pitch” / Slogan
--“Propose the worst idea”
+- “Propose the worst idea”

 Users/Needs
--Determine F.O.G.
+- Determine F.O.G.
--Prev research?
+- Prev research?
--Users present?
+- Users present?

 High level features/MVP
--Prioritize most valuable workflows if strangler pattern -$100 comparison exercise
+- Prioritize most valuable workflows if strangler pattern
+- $100 comparison exercise

-Technical Needs, Constraints, Dependencies, Integrations -Knowledge
+Technical Needs, Constraints, Dependencies, Integrations
--Empathy
+- Knowledge
+- Empathy

 Business Needs
--Security/ATO
--Timelines
+- Security/ATO
+- Timelines

 Risks
--“What keeps u up at night?
+- “What keeps u up at night?
--Prioritize & discuss
+- Prioritize & discuss

 Size it up
--Working principles: what is firm, what is flexible
+- Working principles: what is firm, what is flexible

 What might this take?
 Time/resources strawman

 Next steps
--Epic Stories if appropriate
+- Epic Stories if appropriate

 Retro (demos retro, helps assess buy in)

 ###Who the product is for:

 First and foremost, the following individuals are critical to the success of the workshop:

 1. Project stakeholders
 2. Agency developers and designers
 3. The procurement lead